AMS · AGENT MESSAGING SERVICE · TOKEN STREAM ROUTING

 WS{magic_link}/connect

-# client → server, after upgrade
+# server → client, first frame after upgrade

-{ "type":"attach",
+{ "type":"joined",

 "stream_name":"agent-a",

-# client → server, after attach
+# client → server

 { "type":"token", "data":"hello" }

-# server → other subscribers
+# server → other subscribers (NOT the emitter; D0009 structural exclusion)

 { "type":"token",